 Assess how often you need to meet based on the type of meeting and the needs of your team and direct reports, then set a consistent meeting cadence.
 Review this cadence and your team’s preferences now and again to find out if adjustments to the meeting cadence are required.

-This is not the type of cadence required for one on ones, as 1:1s should be scheduled regularly in order to build a strong rapport with your direct reports.
-If you only engage with your direct reports once a year, it’s a good idea to rethink the cadence of your one on ones.
+This is not the type of cadence required for one-on-ones, as one-on-ones should be scheduled regularly in order to build a strong rapport with your direct reports.
+If you only engage with your direct reports once a year, it’s a good idea to rethink the cadence of your one-on-ones.

 Quarterly meetings occur once every three months or once every quarter of the year (Q1, Q2, Q3, and Q4.)